ppy/osu-wiki/news/2025/2025-11-11-resurrection-cup-2025-results.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/37455438">eili</a></p>

-I think there’s still plenty of room to grow, but it will always come down to time and compensation.
+I think there's still plenty of room to grow, but it will always come down to time and compensation.
 Growth only happens if people are willing to dedicate their energy and passion to it.
-Realistically, I don’t think we’ll see another tournament with this many vocal songs anytime soon, it was a special case.
+Realistically, I don't think we'll see another tournament with this many vocal songs anytime soon, it was a special case.
 But the potential is there, and if the right people are involved, it could absolutely continue to evolve.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/2345078" style="background-image: url('/wiki/shared/avatars/Krimek-2.jpg')"></a>